-Our MAT's School Improvement Committee is responsible for monitoring the way the school curriculum is implemented.
+The Senior Leadership Team, supported by the Trust School Improvement Lead, is responsible for monitoring the way the school curriculum is implemented.

-Local Governing Body members liaise with the subject leaders and monitor closely the way the school teaches these subjects.
+School Monitoring Council members liaise with the subject leaders and monitor closely the way the school teaches these subjects.

 The Head of School and Senior Leadership Team are responsible for the day to day organisation of the curriculum.
-They monitor the weekly lesson plans for all teachers, ensuring that all classes are taught the full requirements of the National Curriculum, that all lessons have appropriate learning objectives and that outcomes are in line with expectations.
+They monitor teachers' planning, ensuring that all classes are taught the full requirements of the National Curriculum, that all lessons have appropriate learning objectives and that outcomes are in line with expectations.